 Strain the strawberries through a fine-mesh sieve into a large bowl.
 You should have about ¾ cup of juice.
 Remove 3 tablespoons of the juice into a small bowl.
 Sprinkle unflavored gelatin on top and let it rest for 5 minutes.
 Place the remaining juice in a small saucepan.
 Heat on medium-high heat and cook until the juice is reduced to about 3 tablespoons.
 This takes about 10 minutes.

 Remove the saucepan from the heat and add the softened gelatin.
 Stir until the gelatin is dissolved.
 Pour the gelatin mixture to a large bowl and add the cream cheese.
 Whisk until the cream cheese is fully incorporated.

 While the juice is cooking down, take the strained strawberries back to the food processor and pulse until smooth.
 Strain through the fine mesh sieve using a spoon to press the solids and extract all the juice.
 Once all the pulp and juice is extracted, discard the seeds and solids.
 Add the strawberry puree into the bowl with the gelatin and cream cheese mixture.
 Whisk until smooth.

-Beat 1/4 cup of heavy whipping cream until soft peaks form.
-Gradually add 1/4 cup of sugar and whip until stiff peaks form.
+In a clean bowl, beat ¼ cup of heavy whipping cream until soft peaks form.
+Gradually add ¼ cup of sugar and whip until stiff peaks form.
 Gently whisk the whipped cream into the strawberry mixture until fully incorporated.
 Divide the strawberry mousse into serving dishes or stemware.
 Cover with a small piece of plastic wrap and chill for at least 4 hours, or overnight.
-Garnish with diced strawberries and lemon whipped cream if desired.
+Garnish with diced strawberries and lemon whipped cream.